1. Key West New Year’s Eve Celebrations

 St. Johns County Fishing Pier and Pavilion

-Usher in 2013 with a little bit of hot and little bit of cold— no, seriously.
-St. Augustine’s Beach Blast-Off is known for its Fire and Ice Chili Cookoff where spicy sauces are balanced out with intricate ice sculptures.
+Usher in 2014 with a little bit of hot and little bit of cold— no, seriously.
+St. Augustine’s Beach Blast-Off is known for its Fire and Ice Chili Cookoff from 4-8 p.m. where spicy sauces balance intricate ice sculptures.
 Get that last spoonful of chili before watching the fireworks show (synchronized to music) at 8:30 p.m.
 Details.

 Cocoa Beach Pier

 Ring in the New Year with this oceanside bash, and surf through five different parties hosted by local restaurants and bars on the pier.
 Each venue will have live entertainment, champagne toasts, balloon drops and confetti cannons.
 Details.